Lorathas/AniSort/README.md

 Config files can be stored in one of three formats: json, xml, and yaml.
 By default the program will look for them in the users home directory (`~` or `%USERPROFILE%`) as either `AniSort.{extension}` or `anisort.{extension}`, but you can also provide a path to a different location with the `--config` command line option.
+Samples of each config file type can be found in the root folder of `AniSort.Core`.
 NOTE: Field names in XML need to be `PascalCase` and names in JSON and YAML need to be `camelCase`.
 They are provided in `PascalCase` in the example tables below.

 ## Main Config